InduGeorge/Image_Classification/README.md

 # Image_Classification

+## Dataset
+The dataset used for training and validation is located in the Dataset_Celebrities directory.
+It contains images of celebrities, categorized into different classes.

 ## Model Architecture
 The implemented image classification model follows the LeNet-5 architecture, a classic convolutional neural network (CNN) designed for handwritten and machine-printed character recognition.
 The model is structured as follows: